AbWCI App transition to Survey123

 - $3M in 2024-2025

 The grant application guide outlines how qualified municipalities can apply for funding.
-Applications are open from July 2023 through to October 15, 2023 at 11:59 PM MST and will be considered for 2023-24 funding as they are received.
+The application deadline for 2023-24 funding closed on October 15, 2023.
+Applications will be accepted from July 2024 through to October 15, 2024 at 11:59 PM MST for 2024-25 funding.

 Download the grant application guide and form.